-Tomato Basil Soup is a healthy classic soup that’s simple to make from scratch and full of flavor!
+Tomato basil soup is a healthy classic that’s simple to make from scratch and full of flavor!
 It only takes just over half an hour.
 The whole family will enjoy it as the temperatures drop and the evenings become crisper.

 Tomato Basil Soup Recipe

-Hi all!
-It’s Natasha here from Salt & Lavender.
-I hope you’re all enjoying the fall weather.
+I hope you’re all enjoying the fall weather!
 Even though I’m a warm weather girl at heart, I can’t resist soup season.
-Soups are some of my favorite things to make, and I hope you’ll love this easy tomato soup recipe.
+Soups are some of my favorite things to make, and I know you’ll love this easy tomato soup recipe!
 Tomato soup has always been one of my favorites.
 Basil and a splash of cream take it to the next level of yumminess!

 We are well into fall now, but I can eat tomato soup all year.
+It’s such a classic!
 I always keep some fresh basil plants during the warmer months, and this soup is perfect for using it up if you have some.
+It adds the most amazing flavor and aroma!
+Really though, this is going to be some of the best soup you make this season.
+Pair your tomato basil soup with a grilled cheese for dipping and you have a winning combo on your hands.

 San Marzano tomatoes are known as some of the best quality/tasting canned tomatoes available.
 They’re a variety of plum tomatoes that are grown in the San Marzano region of Italy, and various brands sell them (you should be able to find them fairly easily in most grocery stores).

-I recommend fresh for this soup, but the rule is that 2 teaspoons of fresh basil = about 1 teaspoon of dried basil.
+- Can I Use Dried Basil?
+I recommend fresh for this soup if you can get your hands on it, but the rule is that 2 teaspoons of fresh basil = about 1 teaspoon of dried basil.
 I’d start with 1 teaspoon, taste the soup, and then add more if necessary.

-You can’t go wrong with some crusty bread (sourdough or French bread are my favorites), or try these Grilled Cheese Pull Aparts (or just a normal grilled cheese sandwich).
-I topped the soup in the photos with these yummy cheddar flavor mini baguette crisps that I found at my local supermarket.
-Some fresh Parmesan cheese grated over top would also taste heavenly.
+- Serve With: You can’t go wrong with some crusty bread (sourdough or French bread are my favorites), or try these Grilled Cheese Pull Aparts!
+A normal grilled cheese sandwich is delicious as well.
+Some fresh parmesan cheese grated over top would also taste heavenly.

 Tomato Basil Soup